White Sox vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- The White Sox have played as the favorite in five of their past 10 games and have gone 4-1 in those contests.
+- In six games as the favorite over the last 10 matchups, the White Sox have a record of 4-2.

-- In their last 10 games with a total, the White Sox and their opponents have failed to hit the over nine times.
+- In their last 10 games with a total, the White Sox and their opponents have combined to hit the over two times.

 Explore More About This Game